DnyaneshD/CompareMarketAssignment/README.md

   ii.
 Now run BookReaderApi by hitting 'npm run dev' on terminal or VS code iii.
 At this stage Client can be started with help of 'npm start' on terminal

- Here if all the service are started correctly then URI can be put on client text area and out should be visible on Client after finishing the operation.
+ Here if all the service are started correctly then if valid URI in text area client text area and output should be visible on Client after finishing the operation.